michelp/pgsodium/README.md

 Clone the repo and run 'sudo make install'.

-pgTAP tests can be run with 'sudo -u postgres pg_prove test.sql' or they can be run in a self-contained Docker test image based on postgres 11.5.
-Run `./test.sh` if you have docker installed.
+pgTAP tests can be run with 'sudo -u postgres pg_prove test.sql' or they can be run in a self-contained Docker image.
+Run `./test.sh` if you have docker installed to run all tests.
+Note that this will download and run the tests against four different major versions of postgresql, so it takes a while.

 ## Usage